Why Grow Herbs from Seeds?

 4. Water spray (like the ones used for spraying insecticide on roses) or a small watering can with a watering attachment that has very fine holes

-- Use the water spray or watering can to wet the seed trays (don’t make the soil-less compost too wet)
+- Use the water spray or watering can to wet the surface of the compost, but don’t make it too wet

-- Cover your seed trays with finely sieved soil-less compost (Don’t bury seeds too deep)
+- Cover your seed trays with finely sieved soil-less compost (Don’t bury your herb seeds too deep – the smaller the seeds the thinner the compost covering required)

-- Spray or water the trays lightly with water again, and then cover them with their plastic covers
+- Spray or water the trays lightly with water again and cover them with their plastic covers.
+If you are using pots, stand your pots in pot trays and fill the trays with water.

-- Label each tray so that you know what herbs they contain
+- Label your trays or pots so that you know what herbs they contain

-- Cover the trays with black polythene or newspaper and put them on your window-shelf or in a green house
+- Cover the trays with black polythene or newspaper and put them on your window-shelf or in a green house.
+If you are using pots with pot trays seal the pot and the tray completely in a clear plastic bag

 - Watch carefully for the seeds to germinate.

-- When seeds have germinated take the black polythene/ newspaper covering off the seed trays
+- When seeds have germinated take the coverings off your herb seedings

 - Put the trays in a light place (but not direct sunlight)

-- Replant your seedlings in the 3 inch plastic pots when they have grown into firm young plants (1 to 2 inches tall).
+- If you are using seed trays replant your seedlings in the 3 inch plastic or clay pots when they have grown into firm young plants (1 to 2 inches tall).
 Do this by a) filling each 3 inch pot three quarters full with the soil-less compost, b) making a large hole in the soil at the center of each pot, c) transferring each plant (and the “root-ball” of soil) to it’s own pot, and finally d) firming the soil around the plant afterwards.

 - Keep the pots in a light ventilated area and water regularly

-- Replant your herb plants in your herb garden or patio herb container when they have grown into strong young plants 2-3 inches tall
+- If necessary replant your herb plants in your herb garden or patio herb container when they have grown into strong young plants 2-3 inches tall

 Harvesting your Herbs